 Growing up, I don't even remember petting a goat!
 I have always had the mentality that I would love goats but growing up in the suburbs did not give me the option to have them.
 I pursued a nursing career, met my husband, we bought a farm and the rest.. well.. it's all about goats, of course!
 When my husband and I bought our first goats in March 2018, we discovered just how much we truly love them!
 We had no desire to breed them until one day we heard a funny noise coming from the goat barn...
 SURPRISE!!
 Two healthy kids... who brought these cuties here?!
-(Kidding of course!)
-We had no idea that three out of four of our does were bred!
-This is when I started looking into registered goats & discovering the complexity of goat conformation & what to look for!
+(Kidding!)
+We had no idea any were bred.
+This is when I started looking into registered goats & discovering the complexity of goat conformation & what to look for.
 WOW, it's A LOT to know!
 Especially learning how to keep them healthy & what to do in case they're ever under the weather.
-I don't think a day goes by without learning something new about these little guys, but I wouldn't change it for the world!!
+Not a day goes by without learning something about these little gremlins and I wouldn't change it for the world!!

 If you are interested in spring kids, click on our kidding schedule at the top.